UEFI Memory Forensics: A Framework for UEFI Threat Analysis: Background

-The Unified Extensible Firmware Interface (UEFI) specification, developed by the UEFI Forum \cite{UEFIAbout}, defines platform firmware architecture and functionality.
-Replacing the legacy Basic Input/Output System (BIOS), which could not meet modern hardware and software demands, UEFI implements a modular and extensible design.
+The UEFI specification, developed by the UEFI Forum~\cite{UEFIAbout}, defines platform firmware architecture and functionality.
+Replacing the legacy BIOS, which could not meet modern hardware and software demands, UEFI implements a modular and extensible design.
 This architecture provides a standardized pre-boot environment for system initialization and hardware configuration, offering enhanced capabilities including support for larger disk drives, faster boot times, hardware abstraction, and security mechanisms.
-It is common to refer to UEFI firmware as a 'mini-OS' because it can initialize and interact with hardware, open network connections, write to disk, load drivers, expose a shell interface for user interaction, and even run UEFI applications, all with the goal of preparing the computer system to a point where the main operating system can take over.
-UEFI firmware is typically stored as an image on one or more Serial Peripheral Interface (SPI) flash chips on the motherboard.
-This non-volatile storage ensures persistence across power cycles but allows for updates through UEFI Capsule Updates \cite{CapsuleUpdate}.
-While this persistence is essential for reliability, it also introduces a security challenge: once compromised, malicious firmware implants can survive OS reinstalls, disk formatting, and even disk replacements, allowing attackers to maintain persistence.
+UEFI firmware is often called a `mini OS' because it initializes and interacts with hardware, opens network connections, writes to disk, loads drivers, exposes a shell for user interaction, and runs UEFI applications--all to prepare the computer for the main OS.
+UEFI firmware is typically stored as an image on one or more SPI flash chips on the motherboard.
+This non-volatile storage ensures persistence across power cycles and supports updates through UEFI Capsule Updates~\cite{CapsuleUpdate}.
+While essential for reliability, this persistence also poses a security risk: once compromised, malicious implants can survive OS reinstalls, disk formatting, and even disk replacements, allowing attackers to maintain persistence.
 The UEFI boot process is organized into multiple phases, each fulfilling a specific role in system initialization.
 The process begins with the Security (SEC) phase, which verifies firmware integrity and initializes a temporary execution environment.
 Next, the Pre-EFI Initialization (PEI) phase identifies and configures the main system memory.
-The Driver Execution Environment (DXE) phase, central to UEFI functionality, loads drivers and protocols to configure hardware and prepare the platform for the operating system handoff.
-Due to the importance of this phase, we elaborate on it further in \autoref{sec:background:dxe}.
-Following DXE, the Boot Device Selection (BDS) phase identifies and loads the OS bootloader.
-Before the operating system takes over, the Transient System Load (TSL) phase may occur, where a bootloader or an application like the UEFI shell prepares the system for the final control handoff to the OS.
-Finally, the Runtime (RT) phase maintains the UEFI runtime services that persist within the operating system environment after boot, facilitating ongoing firmware-OS interaction.
+The Driver Execution Environment (DXE) phase, central to UEFI functionality, loads drivers and protocols to configure hardware and prepare the platform for the OS handoff.
+Due to the importance of this phase, we elaborate on it further in~\autoref{sec:background:dxe}.
+Following the DXE phase, the Boot Device Selection (BDS) phase identifies and loads the OS bootloader.
+Before the OS takes over, the Transient System Load (TSL) phase may occur, where a bootloader or an application like the UEFI shell prepares the system for the final control handoff to the OS.
+Finally, the Runtime (RT) phase maintains the UEFI runtime services that persist in the OS environment after boot, facilitating ongoing firmware-OS interaction.